-The FAFSA is an annual application used for students seeking federal and state financial aid.
-The 2014-2015 FAFSA is the application for fall 2014, spring 2015, and summer 2015.
+The FAFSA is an annual application used for students seeking federal, state and some institutional financial aid.
+The FAFSA should be filed each October 1 for the next year.

-- Assemble your tax and asset information, such as your W2s and 1040s.
+- Assemble your tax and income information, such as your W2s and 1040s.

 Financial Aid: Start-to-Finish

 For detailed instructions on applying for aid at the University of Louisville, be sure to view Financial Aid: Start-to-Finish to help you navigate the financial aid process.

 If you have not already done so, apply for admission to UofL.